 As photographs are also a common method of two-dimensional GMM and measurement extraction (Buchanan and Collard 2010; Iovita and McPherron 2011; Okumura and Araujo 2014, 2016; Iovita et al. 2017; MacLeod 2018; Hoggard et al. 2019), all artefacts were photographed and compared to the drawn technical illustrations.
 A photographic rig set-up and a 50MP Canon EOS 5DS DSLR camera were used throughout this process.
 A 50mm lens was used in order to avoid photograph distortion or ‘fish-eye’ (Mullin and Taylor 2002).
 In addition, to avoid scaling issues associated with the collection of measurement data, the scale, used in all photographs, was elevated to the height of all artefacts (as large artefacts may result in a scaling and distortion issue).
 Following this, all photographs were saved a raw image file, exported in a TIFF format with the scale replaced by the same 10mm .psd file scale used previously.

 In order to extract measurement and shape data from the illustrations and photographs, the following data collection procedure was created: Once all images were catalogued and ordered, the images were rotated along their axis of symmetry, with a one-pixel thick line created along this axis.
 All illustrations and photographs were then inspected, with scales double-checked, before being converted into a thin-plate spline (.tps) file in the open-source program tpsUtil v.1.69 (Rohlf 2017a).
 In tpsDig2 v.2.31 (Rohlf 2019) each image was scaled using the ‘image tools’ function.
 Using the ‘Make Linear Measurements’ function in tpsDig2 the maximum length and width measurements for each artefact were calculated.
-Following this exercise, twenty landmarks – two geometrically determined landmarks and 18 sliding semilandmarks – were digitised along the right of each artefact.
+Following this exercise, twenty landmarks – two geometrically determined landmarks and 18 sliding semilandmarks – were digitised along the right portion of each artefact.
+As these artefacts are largely symmetrical, an analysis of a cross-section would capture a sufficient level of artefact shape, and a similar level of shape information as the total shape, as to address the first research question.
 Landmarks (two-dimensional Cartesian coordinates) provide the shape-based information for each artefact at their extremities while sliding semilandmarks (Gunz and Mitteroecker 2013) provide optimal coverage for curves (lithic edges) where homologous points are problematic or difficult to position.
 For further information on the analytical framework underpinning GMM, and the above practice, refer to the following publications: Rohlf (1986), Bookstein (1989, 1991, 1997), MacLeod (1999, 2017, 2018), MacLeod et al. (2010), O’Higgins (2000), Adams et al. (2004), Zelditch et al. (2004), Slice (2007), and Gunz et al. (2005).
-For GMM review articles specific to archaeological material culture, refer to the following publications: Lycett et al. (2006), Cardillo and Reyment (2010), Hirst et al. (2018) and Okumura and Araujo (2019).
+For GMM review articles specific to archaeological material culture, refer to the following publications: Lycett et al. (2006), Cardillo and Reyment (2010), Buchanan et al. (2015), Hirst et al. (2018) and Okumura and Araujo (2019).

 Calculating digitisation and measurement error